medtagger/MedTagger/environments/openstack/README.md

               - node.hostname == apphost
     ```

-2. Enabling Docker Swarm mode in Traefik.

-    To be able to use Traefik we need to enable Docker Swarm mode.
-You can
-    read more about it [here](https://docs.traefik.io/user-guide/cluster-docker-consul/).
-    To do so we need to add `--docker` and `--docker.swarmMode` to our commands.
-    ```
-    image: traefik
-    [...]
-    command:
-      - [...]
-      - "--docker"
-      - "--docker.swarmMode"
-     ```

-3. Set new restart policy for database_migrations.
+2. Set new restart policy for database_migrations.

     Docker Swarm wants to make sure that all services replicas are set to 1,
     since we did not set any restart policy for database_migrations, docker swarm